mihirpatel20-mp/Banking-Application-VS-CSharp/README.md

 ## License

-This project is licensed under the .
+This project is licensed under the [MIT License](LICENSE) .
 See the LICENSE file for details.